raul23/interactive-organizer/README.rst

 the ``interactive_organizer`` script didn't use the option ``custom-move-base-dir`` (by default it is set to empty).
 Thus, the new path starts from the current working directory.

-The file in this example will be saved in the current working directory but you can also give a full path as it is shown in the next example.
+The file in this example will be saved relative to the current working directory but you can also give a full path as it is shown in the next example.

 |